 Insurance Companies

 Insurance companies often represent the people or entities who are legally responsible for damages and injuries.
 From the moment their insured reports an accident with injuries, a claim representative begins investigating the liability and damage.
-This in-depth involvement gives them an advantage in evaluating your pain and suffering but that’s not always the case.
+This in-depth involvement gives them an advantage in evaluating your pain and suffering, but that's not always the case.